 Marine Combat Instructor Water Survival Swim Qualification Course

-Twenty-six students passed the pre-test and were admitted in the course, although not all of them completed the training.
+On a recent class twenty-six students passed the pre-test and were admitted in the course, although not all of them completed the three weeks of training.

-The first week of the course is focused on conditioning, swimming fundamentals, and rescue techniques, but the toughest part of the course was training day five, according to Sisson.
+The first week of the course is focused on conditioning, swimming fundamentals, and rescue techniques, but the toughest part of the course was training day five.
 On this day, the students are required to save a simulated frantic drowning victim who drags them underwater.
 The life saving test is similar to water wrestling with a highly aggressive instructor.
 The student must demonstrate pressure point applications to relieve himself of the drowning victim and then swim the victim to safety.
 If a student does not pass this practical application testing, they are refreshed on the techniques and allowed one more opportunity to show proficiency before being dropped from the course.

 The second week of the MCIWS course was devoted to the teaching aspect of the course.
 Students learned cardiorespiratory resuscitation and rescue breathing, additional types of rescues for drowning victims and furthered the skills they learned during the first week of class.
 It includes rescuing a drowning victim with the additional burden of all their combat gear.

 The final week consisted of evaluations, including showing proficiency in the water with their hands or feet tied together.
 This technique is designed to instill confidence in the students and in the methods they learned during the course.
 It shows them that if they use the fundamentals taught to them and that they can survive in the water, even if they are tied.